Transformers: Age of Extinction

 Everything else, though, feels remarkably unaltered.
 As in: static, unable to bend or move, decrepit.
 That includes a contradiction-laden wisp of a script, a cavalcade of human deaths, a rat-a-tat-tat of foul words and enough bare teen skin to coax Victoria's Secret into spending some of its product-placement dollars on this flick.

 Mark Wahlberg as Cade Yeager; Stanley Tucci as Joshua Joyce; Kelsey Grammer as Harold Attinger; Nicola Peltz as Tessa Yeager; Jack Reynor as Shane Dyson; Titus Welliver as James Savoy

-Michael Bay (Pain & Gain, Transformers: Dark of the Moon, Transformers: Revenge of the Fallen, Transformers, The Island, Bad Boys II, Pearl Harbor, Armageddon)
+Michael Bay ( 13 Hours: The Secret Soldiers of Benghazi, Pain & Gain, Transformers: Dark of the Moon, Transformers: Revenge of the Fallen, Transformers, The Island, Bad Boys II, Pearl Harbor, Armageddon)